 - The capacitors should be placed in ascending order of their capacitance from the supply.
 That is, the one with the lowest capacitance comes nearest to the power supply.

 The design and fabrication of RF boards require more attention from both designers and manufacturers.
+The DFM team should strictly follow the design checklist.
 Since these boards are prone to interference and high-frequency noises, even the slightest mistake will affect the operation.
 All of the above methods and aspects will help us to get better with the design.